Introduction#

 Targets#

-For modern NVIDIA and AMD GPU GPUs, PolyBlocks is expected to generate code that is several times faster on average for a diverse range of large DL as well non-DL (traditional dense matrix/image processing) workloads than state-of-the-art library-based approaches, including the standard runtimes of TensorFlow, PyTorch, JAX, as well as their standard JITs (TF/XLA), PyTorch compile, and JAX JIT.
+A key strength of the PolyBlocks compiler is its ability to perform complex sequences of polyhedral transformations to exploit locality, parallelism, and minimize memory usage in conjunction with well-known transformations relying on the SSA form.
+For modern multi-core CPUs, NVIDIA and AMD GPUs, PolyBlocks is expected to generate code that is several times faster on average for a diverse range of large DL as well non-DL (traditional dense matrix/image processing) workloads than state-of-the-art library-based approaches, including the standard runtimes of TensorFlow, PyTorch, JAX, as well as their standard JITs (TF/XLA), PyTorch compile, and JAX JIT.
 That said, PolyBlocks is a work in progress and is being released early.
 From the standpoint of coverage and performance, mileage is expected to improve.
 More information can be found in the FAQ and Known Issues.